 Many of the top auto insurance providers offer accident forgiveness in some form to their customers.
 Because companies handle this feature differently, it’s important to compare rates before settling on one — accident forgiveness may not be worth it if your monthly premium is sky-high.
 If this feature is important to you, you may want to start gathering quotes from the companies below that offer it:

 How Accident Forgiveness Works

 If you cause an accident, your insurance rate will almost always go up.
-The amount will depend on the type of accident and the severity of damage caused, although the average rate increase is $566 per year.
+The amount will depend on the type of accident and the severity of damage caused, although the average rate increase is $637 per year, according to 2021 data from Bankrate.com.
 With accident forgiveness, it’s possible that you could avoid this expense altogether.

 To be eligible for accident forgiveness, you typically need to have a good credit score and a clean driving record.
 If you’ve gotten a ticket or caused an accident in the past few years, your insurer might still give you accident forgiveness coverage, but your chances of being accepted are lower.
 Additionally, some accidents — particularly those that may cost your insurer thousands of dollars — may not qualify.

 The way you pay for accident forgiveness depends on the insurer.
 The Progressive accident forgiveness program requires you to enroll in the Loyalty Rewards Program to receive benefits, while USAA may offer accident forgiveness for free after five years without an accident.
 However, in many cases, insurers raise your premium if you want to add accident forgiveness — so it may not be worth the extra cost if you have a spotless driving history.